Professional Staff Annual Review ProcessSkip to content Skip to main navigation

 A. If you would like, you can add a letter to your file, but not through the online form that is available.

 4. Will professional staff have an opportunity to debrief the process and share their experience for how the process worked?

 A. Yes.
 First, you should be able to provide feedback to your supervisor.
 However, you can also discuss this with your HR representative and with the VP for Diversity and Community Affairs.

 5. Is my supervisor evaluated?

-A. All professional staff will be evaluated.
+A. All professional staff should be evaluated.
 In addition, the College will be reviewing the extent to which forms are completed and submitted.
-Supervisors are required to submit the annual review forms of their employees.

 7. How early can review forms be completed?
 How early can the forms be submitted?

 A. The process is set to a defined schedule, which centers around the academic year.
 You should be able to access your review form throughout the year, via the portal.

 8. If I supervise other supervisors will I have access to my direct reports' reviews of those they supervise?

 9. If I manage many individuals how might I effectively manage completion of these forms?